 A good rule of thumb is to have 10% of the purchase price in savings.

 The Down Payment

 The down payment is going to be the main thing you have to come out of pocket for.

-If you have cash, or money in other accounts you plan to use for the down payment you should move it into one account a few months before you plan on closing.
+If you have cash in other accounts you plan to use for the down payment; you should move it into one account a few months before you plan on closing.

 You will need 2-3 months of bank statements proving the money is yours and is coming from your account.

 Some types of mortgage programs allow a friend or relative to gift you cash for the down payment.